jmmenes/what-i-learned-in-week-2/README.md

-# what-i-learned-in-week-2

-Code Immersive Week 2

-# What I Learned In Week 2 at Code Immersives
+# What I Learned In Week 2 At Code Immersives

 Week 2's focus was mainly on CSS _Flexbox_ & _Grid_ with a introduction to Wireframing.